mearns/opol/README.md

 Or maybe a resource should be an object that provides methods: prep, execute, beforeExecute, afterExecute.
 Then how would the API be provided?
 It could extend a base class that provides it?
 I think that will work.

+## Stacks

+### Provisioning Methods

+Stacks are expected to implement a `provideResources` method that is used to register resources by calling a passed in _provider function_.